-To beach lovers, Southeast Asia is a paradise.
-There, summer never fades.
-No matter what traveling approach a beach lover selects: splurge or save, action or chill, physical or spiritual, beginner or expert… Southeast Asia has plenty of options to offer!
+No matter what traveling approach a beach lover select: luxurious or budgeted, active or chill, physical or spiritual, beginner or expert… Southeast Asia has plenty of options to offer!
 That’s true – the possibilities are endless, even better, it is of unbelievably great value.
 Swimming with dolphins, snorkeling in exotic islands, boat trips, local markets, cave-diving, yoga retreat, surfing, partying, paddleboarding, water sports, or simply just relaxing on a beach … how wonderful!

-When I sat down recapturing some great moments of my 2016 trips, I realized that I visited quite a lot of Southeast Asian countries in the last few months!
-Malaysia, Singapore, Thailand, Cambodia, Indonesia, and, last month, Vietnam and the Philippines… Although it was not my first time, it was wonderful for me to have seen some new places.
-Now that I understand more about the history and culture of these countries, the more I appreciate the uniqueness of each country; interestingly, their stories still intertwined like weaves and had inspired to learn more and more every time.
+When I sat down recapturing some great moments of my trips in 2016, I realized that I visited quite a lot of Southeast Asian countries in the last few months!
+Malaysia, Singapore, Thailand, Cambodia, Indonesia, and, last month, Vietnam and the Philippines… Although it was not my first time visiting these countries, it was a great year for me to see visit some new places across the region.
+Now that I understand more about the history and culture of these countries, the more I appreciate the uniqueness of each country; interestingly, their stories still intertwined like weaves and had inspired me to learn more and more every time.

 Comprised of over 7,500 islands (where 2000 of them are inhabited), the Philippine archipelago is full of surprises.
 Each island shines individually: Palawan, Boracay, Panglao, Cebu, and Bohol are some of the most popular islands in the country for travelers.
-It was not my first-time visit Cebu – yet I missed visiting the Chocolate Hills last time and I bookmarked Bohol in my plan this time around!
+It was not my first time visiting Cebu – yet I missed visiting the Chocolate Hills last time and I bookmarked Bohol in my plan this time around!

 So our 6-hour tour began.
 We had about 20 people in our group – 1/3 are Filipinos, 1/3 are Japanese, and 1/3 are the rest of the world.
 The tour guide was a middle-aged lady who had a lot of funny dirty jokes in her pockets.
 In about 45 minutes, we reached our first stop of the day.

 Tarsiers are not exactly exclusive in Bohol, but it’s a symbol there.
-Tarsier (NOT monkeys) is a primate that belongs to a more primitive family – they have signature big round eyes that abnormally in proportion to their size of their head and body.
-It is an endangered species that could not be exported to other countries because of their shy and ‘suicidal’ nature.
+Tarsier (They are NOT monkeys) is a primate that belongs to a more primitive family – they have signature big round eyes that are abnormally in proportion to the size of their head and body.
+It is an endangered species that could not be exported to other countries because of its shy and ‘suicidal’ nature.
 There is a high chance they would hurt or even kill themselves by hitting their heads to object if they were transported to other places!
 Even camera flashes or human touch might make them stress.
 Unlikely monkeys, tarsiers eat lizards, small birds, and small insects.
-The destruction of their habitat, introduction of house cats, and hunting has their number dramatically reduced over the past decades.
+The destruction of their habitat, introduction of house cats, and hunting have their number dramatically reduced over the past decades.
 The sanctuary was the place to protect and promote the preservations of such tiny and adorable creatures on the island.

 It was a very simple site with a small exhibition hall and a short walking trail in the woods.
 There are a few (4/5) spots on the trail that a Tarsier was just attached to a tree – chilling, while visitors could quietly observe them up close and personal.
 The creature is very small and it’s difficult to take a clear selfie with them – but their big, round eyes were definitely the focal point of the shot.

-In terms of the eye-to-body-size ratio, tarsiers are 150 times bigger than human!
-Although tarsier huge eyes are locked to the socket, their heads can rotate 180 degrees (each side) which gives them a 360 view of its surroundings.
-Tarsier ears could move to the direction of sounds, and their leg bones are elongated; they could jump up to 5 meters and used their long tail for balance.
+In terms of the eye-to-body-size ratio, tarsiers are 150 times bigger than humans!
+Although tarsier huge eyes are locked to the socket, their heads can rotate 180 degrees (each side) which gives them a 360 view of their surroundings.
+Tarsier ears could move in the direction of sounds, and their leg bones are elongated; they could jump up to 5 meters and used their long tail for balance.

 Loboc River Cruise

-The Chocolate Hills are a group of (1,776) dome-shaped hills located in the middle of the island.
+The Chocolate Hills are a group of 1,776 dome-shaped hills located in the middle of the island.
 It was an unusual geographical formation.
-The hills spread across an area of 50 km2 and are covered in green grass that turns brown in a dry season.
+The hills spread across an area of 50 square kilometers and are covered in green grass that turns brown in a dry season.
 Imagine 1,776 Hershey kisses stand between farmlands and tropical forest, and that’s how the place got its name.
-Although when I was there it wasn’t exactly the dry season, I was thankful just because it didn’t rain (in fact, even with a little of sunshine as it had been raining for few days in Cebu).
+Although when I was there it wasn’t exactly the dry season, I was thankful just because it didn’t rain (in fact, even with a little sunshine as it had been raining for few days in Cebu).